Sienci-Labs/Resources/superlongboard/slb-manual.md

 ![](/_images/_superlongboard/_manual/slb_ma_p28_NCNO.jpg){.aligncenter .size-full}

 If you’d like to use the white JST connectors instead, the wiring pinouts are below for both mechanical switches and inductive sensors.
-Note that all plug outputs can also be changed to throughput 24V if needed by breaking the 0Ω resistor on R9 and creating a solder bridge across R10 (outlined in red in the middle of the first homing picture).
+Note that all VCC outputs can also be changed from 5V to 24V if you'd like by breaking the 0Ω resistor on R9 and creating a solder bridge across R10 (outlined in red in the middle of the first homing picture).

 ![](/_images/_superlongboard/_manual/slb_ma_p29_WCPins.jpg){.aligncenter .size-full}

-<b>Homing &amp; Limits Setup</b>
+### Limits Settings

-If you’ve set up your own NC sensors (not from Sienci), the first thing you’ll want to do is invert all the limit pins for $5 like shown below.
+If you’ve set up your own **NC sensors**, the first thing you’ll want to do is invert all the limit pins for $5 like shown below. **Don't do this if you have the inductive sensors from Sienci!**

 ![](/_images/_superlongboard/_manual/slb_ma_p30_InvertLP.jpg){.aligncenter .size-full}